aakers24/AdventOfCyber2023/notes.md

 * Once trained, we have to host the model so that the brute forcing script can send it captchas to solve.

 ---

+## Day 17 - Traffic Analysis

+* Network Flow(Protocol Flow Records / Network Flow Records) is a PCAP(Full Packet Capture) alternative that disregards the entire packet and only looks at part of it in order to get lighter-weight, summarized information.

+    * Network Flows disregard the application layer payload.
+Because it looks only at the other layers, it's looking at information like the src/dst IP, port, protocols, TCP info, metrics(size/etc.), and application layer protocol info.

+* Network Flows can generally be captured the same way as PCAPs.
+You can also convert PCAPs to Network Flows.

+* The SiLK Suite is one of the tools for Network Flows.

+* The Internet Assigned Numbers Authority (IANA) is the organization responsible for basically numbers on the internet.
+This includes IP allocation, Autonomous System Number (ASN) allocation, and more including Assigned Internet Protocol Numbers which assigns identification numbers to internet protocols.

+    * Some of the common protocols include -

+        * IPv4 - 4

+        * TCP - 6

+        * UDP - 17

+        * RDP - 27

+        * IPv6 - 41

+---